How To Recession-Proof Your Finances

 Key Takeaways

-• The best way to weather a recession is to ensure your finances are in good shape.
+• The best way to weather the recession is to ensure your finances are in good shape.

 Are you ready to make some real money moves?

 A recession is a significant, widespread, and long-term decline in economic activity.
-One popular rule of thumb is that two consecutive quarters of a country's Gross Domestic Product (GDP) decline typically constitutes a recession.
+One popular rule of thumb is that two consecutive quarters of decline in a country's Gross Domestic Product (GDP) constitutes a recession.

 A recession can mean fewer jobs are available, so people with debt may struggle to pay it off.
 In addition, people tend to rely more on credit cards and loans during hard times, increasing debt ten times over.
 So how do you ensure your financial situation doesn't suffer during a recession?